Why you should re-elect Mary Dunbar

 - Senior Vice President, Dix & Eaton.
 Retired after 20 years with the firm.
 Assisted a wide range of public and private company clients in many industries with financial communications, marketing communications, crisis communications, community relations, media relations and public relations.
 Clients included Diebold, Ferro, Forest City, Joanne Stores, NACCO Industries and others.
 Previously helped promote Ohio’s Thomas Edison Program to foster entrepreneurship and new business.

 - Former board member of the Cleveland Education Fund, Cleveland Scholarship Program and Cleveland Council on World Affairs.

 - Former national board member and chairman of the board of the National Investor Relations Institute, a 4,300-member (at the time) association supporting professional development, high ethical standards and transparency.
 During term as chairman, oversaw NIRI’s first-ever internal audit and implementation of corporate governance charters, internal controls and whistleblower policies.
 Also led search for a new CEO.

-- Husband, Rob, is a professor emeritus of chemistry at Case Western Reserve University.
+- Husband, Rob, was a professor emeritus of chemistry at Case Western Reserve University who unfortunately died of heart failure on Halloween, 2017.
 Two grown sons live with their families in Hanover, New Hampshire and Yokohama, Japan.